kdgregory/log4j-aws-appenders/README.md

 Each minor release has a `support-MAJOR.MINOR` branch for backports and patches.
 These branches are expected to live forever.

-Each release version is tagged with `release-MAJOR.MINOR.PATCH`.
+Each version released to Maven Central is tagged with `release-MAJOR.MINOR.PATCH`.

 Merges into `master` are typically handled via pull requests, and each is squashed into a single commit.
 If you really want to see my development process you can look at closed PRs.